needle-mirror/com.unity.physics/Documentation~/create-body.md

 # Creating bodies in code

-Now that you know how to create bodies in the editor and how to alter their properties in code, let's see how to create them dynamically in code.
+Now that you know how to create rigid bodies in the editor and how to alter their properties in code, let's see how to create them dynamically in code.

 ## Starting from a Prefab